-Infections and allergies are the main causes of an itchy throat and ears.
+Infections and allergies are the main causes of itchy ears and throat.
+Home remedies and medical treatments may help alleviate symptoms.

 Allergens, viruses, and bacteria can all irritate the skin and nerves, which causes an itching sensation.